Share to: share facebook share twitter share wa share telegram print page

 Early voting station in a supermarket in Malmö during the European Parliament election 2009.

 Sweden has traditionally had a high participation in elections and tries to make it as easy as possible to vote.
-No registration is needed, since everyone is generally registered with a home address.
-Normally, a voter should vote on the election day in the specified polling station, but everyone can vote during the last week at an early polling station, anywhere in the country, usually municipality-owned places like libraries.
+No voter registration is needed, since everyone is generally registered with a home address, nor is there any requirement to tell the authorities that you intend to vote early.
+Normally, a voter is expected to vote on the election day at the specified voting station, but everyone can vote during the last week at any early voting station in the country, nowadays usually in municipality-owned places like libraries or schools.
+Although mainly intended for early voting, one early voting station in each municipality must also be open on the election day (always a Sunday in Sweden), to enable distance voting on that day as well.
+In hospitals and homes for the elderly, there are special voting opportunities.
+Swedes living abroad must register their address and can vote at embassies or through mail.[20]

 Switzerland